Student Awards and Funding

-Awards that are specific to an academic department in the School of Public Health may vary from year to year.
+Awards that are specific to an academic department in the Gillings School of Global Public Health may vary from year to year.
 It is best to contact your department about these opportunities.

 Department representatives wanting to nominate incoming and current returning students for schoolwide awards and scholarships should visit the UNC Gillings Student Awards online system.

 Gillings School undergraduate and graduate students may be recognized for their efforts and accomplishments by a variety of honorary societies.
 To nominate a student who you think deserves recognition, see the information below.

 Delta Omega is the national honorary society for graduate studies in public health.
 Students and faculty are eligible for nomination.
 For more information, contact Dr. Lewis Margolis.

 Recognizes outstanding service provided to the University and community by graduate and professional students enrolled at UNC-Chapel Hill.
 Further, it recognizes the contributions of faculty, staff and friends of UNC who have made significant contributions to the development of graduate and professional education at the University.